StepanKatin/StepanKatin/README.md

 </h1> </div>

-<h4 style="normal"> &#128311; I work as a Lead Engineer in nuclear physical researches.
+<h4 style="normal"> &#128311; I worked as a Lead Engineer in nuclear physical researches.
 Now my work is focused on designing method of a recoil separation alpha emitters for radiopharmaceuticals.
 I use mostly mathematical modeling and statistical tools for the analysis, spectroscopy, doing experiments. </h4>

 <h4 style="font-weight: normal"> &#128311; I like to solve interesting, difficult problems.
 Also I'm interested in device development, where I could upgrade my skills.
 I'm a participate of many scientific conferences and autor of scientific paper. </h4>